Call Us

 If you’re having a nocturnal panic attack, try the following:

-• Don’t fight it - If you wake up and you’re having a panic attack, it’s important not to fight it, as this could make things worse.
+• Don’t fight it - if you wake up and you’re having a panic attack, it’s important not to fight it, as this could make things worse.
 Accept the panic attack for what it is and let the feelings wash over you.
-Remember, it is only temporary, and it will fade eventually.
-You just need to let it happen.
+Remember, it's only temporary, and it will fade eventually.
+You just need to let it happen

-• Get up and do something - It’s unlikely you’ll be able to go straight back to sleep after a panic attack, that’s why it’s important to do something to take your mind off your panic.
+• Get up and do something - it’s unlikely you’ll be able to go straight back to sleep after a panic attack, which is why it’s important to do something to take your mind off your panic.
 Get out of bed and physically remove yourself from the situation.
-Try doing something relaxing to shift your focus, such as yoga stretches, listening to calm and gentle music, reading an inspirational book, or even a menial chore such as doing the ironing.
+Try doing something relaxing to shift your focus, such as yoga stretches, listening to calm and gentle music, reading an inspirational book, or even a menial chore such as doing the ironing

-• Give yourself enough time to get the sleep you need - It’s important to make sure you go to bed at least eight hours before you need to get up so you’re giving yourself enough time to have a good night’s sleep.
+• Give yourself enough time to get the sleep you need - it’s important to make sure you go to bed at least 8 hours before you need to get up so you’re giving yourself enough time to have a good night’s sleep.
 Going to bed too late and not leaving enough time for sleep may result in you constantly checking the clock and worrying that you’re not going to feel rested the next day.
-These negative thought processes can fuel anxiety, and potentially spiral into a panic attack.
+These negative thought processes can fuel anxiety, and potentially spiral into a panic attack

-• Prepare yourself for the following day - Many people struggle to get to sleep because they are anxious about the following day.
+• Prepare yourself for the following day - many people struggle to get to sleep because they're anxious about the following day.
 You can try to reduce this anxiety by making sure that you have everything prepared.
-For example, you could have a to-do list, or even have your clothes laid out.
+For example, you could have a to-do list, or even have your clothes laid out

-• Avoid electronic devices late at night - Avoid using electronic devices such as computers, mobiles and tablets within 30-60 minutes of your target bedtime.
-These devices give off light which can be overly stimulating and keep you awake.
+• Avoid electronic devices late at night - avoid using electronic devices such as computers, mobiles and tablets within 30 to 60 minutes of your target bedtime.
+These devices give off light which can be overly stimulating and keep you awake

 Page clinically reviewed by Dr Natasha Bijlani (FRCPsych, MBBS), Consultant Psychiatrist based at Priory Hospital Roehampton London